-request() page 444 create_request() page 447
+request() page 448 create_request() page 451

-\request()

-You can use \request() to create a Request object in these steps:

-- 1. Create a request object and set the name of its operation. - 2.
-Set the operation's return type. - 3.
-Set operation parameters and supply the corresponding arguments. - 4.
-Set exception type codes. - 5.
+request() Overview You can use request() to create a Request object in these steps: Create a request object and set the name of its operation.
+Set the operation's return type.
+Set operation parameters and supply the corresponding arguments.
+Set exception type codes.
 Set the operation's context clause, if necessary.

-Create a request object

-Call \request() on the target object and specify the name of the operation to invoke:

-Set the operation's return type

-After you create a Request object, set the TypeCode of the operation's return value by calling set\return\type() on the Request object. set\return\type() takes a single argument, the TypeCode constant of the return type.
-For example, given the Request object newAcctRequest, set the return type of its newAccount() operation to Account as follows:

-'''

-newAcctRequest->set_return_type(tc_Account);

-'''

-For information about supported TypeCode constants, refer to "Type Code Constants" on page 394.

-For information about supported TypeCodes, see Chapter 14 on page 383.

-Set operation parameters

-A request object uses an $\mathtt{NVList}$ to store the data for an operation's parameters.
-To set the parameters in the $\mathtt{NVList}$ you need to know the operations parameters and insert the proper values in the exact order the parameters are specified in the operation's IDL.
-The ${\tt request()}$ operation creates an empty ${\tt NVList}$ into which you insert the values needed by the operation.
+Create a request object Call request() on the target object and specify the name of the operation to invoke: // Get object reference CORBA::Object_var target =; // Create Request object for operation newAccount() CORBA::Request_var newAcctRequest = target->request("newAccount"); Set the operation's return type After you create a Request object, set the TypeCode of the operation's return value by calling set_return_type() on the Request object. set_return_type() takes a single argument, the TypeCode constant of the return type.
+For example, given the Request object newAcctRequest, set the return type of its newAccount() operation to Account as follows: newAcctRequest->set_return_type(tc_Account); For information about supported TypeCode constants, refer to "Type Code Constants" on page 398.
+For information about supported TypeCodes, see Chapter 14 on page 387.
+Set operation parameters A request object uses an NVList to store the data for an operation's parameters.
+To set the parameters in the NVList you need to know the operations parameters and insert the proper values in the exact order the parameters are specified in the operation's IDL.
+The request() operation creates an empty NVList into which you insert the values needed by the operation.

-To fill in the $\mathtt{NVList}$ you can use the following operations on the $\mathtt{Request}$ object:
+To fill in the NVList you can use the following operations on the Request object: